dgrtygry/Firedroid/README.md

 # Firedroid
 Android that uses the BSD kernel instead of the Linux kernel...

-This is a project that attempts to make Android more "BSD" then "Linux" by replacing the linux components with FreeBSD kernel.
+This is a project that attempts to make Android more "BSD"  rather than "Linux" by replacing the linux components with FreeBSD kernel.

 Currently, I am only maintaing this project.
 If you want to join the project, Ask me here: https://docs.google.com/document/d/1lumxDIEZkmosSmLrDFxmrx4aIJICazwLka7Hy2UNZSQ/edit?usp=sharing